-- Refrigerator - To store in the refrigerator, you can place the stew in a shallow 2-inch pan to cool down quickly.
-Then store in an air-tight sealing container.
+- Refrigerator - To store in the fridge, you can place the stew in a shallow 2-inch container to cool down quickly.
+Then, store in an air-tight sealing container.
 The meal will last up to four days.

 - Storage: Freezer - First, follow the refrigeration process mentioned above.
 Note the kale will be softer when reheated after being frozen.
 Then you can place it in the freezer in a labeled, airtight container.

 Air Tight Food Containers - I use Glass Food Storage Containers with a plastic clipping lid to store food.
 For example, I always suggest glass storage containers since you can microwave them and hold food without staining the container, and the glass keeps them at a more stable temperature, which keeps the food fresher longer.